PugBot-for-Discord/PugBot-for-Discord/README.md

 ## Installing

 ### Pre-Requisites
-- You will need to create an AWS EC2 or similar linux box
+- Create an AWS EC2 or similar linux box
   - Instuctions on getting started can be found here https://aws.amazon.com/ec2/
     - Once setup, install all files and folders to your home directory
-- You will also need to create and setup two (2) discord bots
+- Create and setup two (2) discord bots
   - Instructions on this can be found here https://discordpy.readthedocs.io/en/latest/discord.html
     - Two bots are needed; one is to run the pickup games (token) and the other handles the banning/unbanning process (banHammerToken)
+- Create a mongoDB to hold the last pickup and server + alias information.
+  - Instructions on this can be found here https://www.mongodb.com/blog/post/getting-started-with-python-and-mongodb
-- Your discord server (discordServerID) must have the following channels/roles:
+- Modify your discord server (discordServerID) to include the following channels/roles:
   - Channels:
     - admin channel (adminChannelID)
     - banned channel (bannedChannelID)